How Much Does an Epoxy Garage Floor Cost?

 Epoxy flooring reflects light to increase visibility within a garage.
 Many kinds of epoxy coating have a high shine that creates a refined look.
-This glossy surface can help keep you and your household safe by increasing the amount of available light in the garage.
+This glossy surface can help the home and garage safe by increasing the amount of available light in the garage.
 Epoxy flooring can also include additives that increase traction and have anti-slip properties.
 Sand, gravel, mortar, polymer grit, and aluminum oxide can be added to the epoxy to increase the level of traction and to help avoid slips on the smooth surface.
-You can request an anti-slip additive when consulting with your flooring professional.
+Anti-slip additives can also be requested when consulting with a flooring professional.

 Epoxy floor coatings are easy to keep clean.
 Dirt, dust, and debris can be swept or vacuumed before using a mild cleaning solution or soap and water.
 Road salt will not damage epoxy flooring, and any chemical, oil, water, or grease spills can be easily wiped up without staining.

 The smooth surface of epoxy flooring will not wear down or damage vehicle tires.
 Plain concrete flooring may crack and corrode over time from the weight of a vehicle, but the weight of cars and trucks is supported by the increased tensile strength of the epoxy-coated concrete.
-If you’re someone who changes your car’s oil in the garage, epoxy flooring will withstand spills, leaks, and drips without staining.
+For those who change their car’s oil in the garage, epoxy flooring will withstand spills, leaks, and drips without staining.

 Epoxy flooring is eco-friendly since it doesn’t have to be replaced continually and it requires minimal materials.
 Water-based and solid epoxy contain low or no VOCs, and it takes less energy to apply epoxy coating than to install new tile or vinyl flooring.
 Epoxy flooring is considered a greener option since it lasts many years and is cost-effective and durable.

-Epoxy Garage Floor Cost: DIY vs. Hiring a Professional
+Epoxy Garage Floor Installation: DIY vs. Hiring a Professional

 Applying an epoxy coating to a garage floor requires the proper preparation of the concrete floor, attention to detail, and patience.
 A concrete flooring professional has the tools and materials to install the epoxy correctly.
-A professional has access to higher quality materials and knows how to properly apply an epoxy coating to ensure maximum durability and longevity of the product.
-DIY epoxy flooring kits are available at home improvement stores from $50 to $600.
-If you buy the epoxy separately, you’ll need all the tools and materials to apply the coating, including patching compound for the concrete, application tools, cleaner, degreaser, and epoxy sealant.
-Hiring a professional will minimize any mistakes a DIYer could make without the knowledge and experience needed to install epoxy flooring.
+A professional has access to higher quality materials and knows how to apply epoxy floor paint to ensure maximum durability and longevity of the product.
+DIY garage floor epoxy kits are available at home improvement stores from $50 to $600.
+If the epoxy is purchased separately, it will also be necessary to purchase all the tools and materials to apply the coating, including patching compound for the concrete, application tools, cleaner, degreaser, and epoxy sealant.
+DIYers will also want to know how to remove epoxy in case of a spill or accident.
+Hiring one of the best epoxy garage floor installers (such as PremierGarage or Garage Kings) will minimize any mistakes a DIYer could make without the knowledge and experience needed to install epoxy flooring.

 How to Save Money on Epoxy Garage Floor Cost